 6) If you’re prompted to restart your computer and you’re ready to go, press Enter.
 If not, press Tab to restart your computer later.

 7) If you choose not to restart your computer right away, go to the toolbar in Device Manager and click Scan for hardware changes.

 If the mouse isn’t working right now, you can press F5 on your keyboard and the scan will start.

 Windows will help you reinstall the drivers for your mouse.

-If you don’t have the time, patience or computer skills to update the Realtek driver manually, you can do it automatically with Driver Easy.
+Automatic driver update – If you don’t have the time, patience or computer skills to update the graphics card driver manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the right drivers for your exact video card, and your version of Windows 10, and it will download and install them correctly.
 Here’s what you need to do:

 1) Download and install Driver Easy.